Skip to main content

 Saskatchewan’s two major political parties made campaign stops in Moose Jaw Saturday with both promising to invest into the city if elected on Oct.
 28.

-In front of a group of supporters, the Saskatchewan Party and the NDP Party both spoke about how they would invest into the local economy in Moose Jaw.
+In front of a group of supporters, the Saskatchewan Party and the NDP both spoke about how they would invest into Moose Jaw's local economy.

 Sask.
 Party Leader Scott Moe said if elected, his party would continue their local investments into the city.

-He said residents can except to see what they have seen over the last 15 years and even more if his government gets re-elected.
+He said residents can expect to see what they have seen over the last 15 years and even more if his government gets re-elected.

 “If you look ahead to the focus of this and to what Moose Jaw and Saskatchewan might look like, you’re going to see much more of what you’ve seen over the last 15 years.
 With respect to attracting that investment, making that public investment because there’s going to be more people here in Moose Jaw.”